Haiti: Death toll in massive earthquake rises to over 700 | DW | 15.08.2021

 At least 724 people were killed in Saturday's 7.2 magnitude earthquake in Haiti, authorities said Sunday.

-Hundreds of people are still missing and at least 2,800 were injured, Haiti's civil protection services added.
+Hundreds of people are still missing and more than 2,800 were injured, Haiti's civil protection services added.

 Sunday's figures are a tragic rise in the death toll, which was at just over 300 on Saturday.